saxap/jquery-grabgets/README.md

-jquery-GrabGets by <a href="http://dontforget.pro" target="blank">saxa:p</a>
+jquery-GrabGets
 ==============

 Grab and parse GET parameters from url and put, select and check elements of selected form

-Requires jQuery v1.2 or later
+Requires jQuery v1.6 or later

 <a href="http://dontforget.pro/examples/get-put-form.php" target="blank">DEMO</a>